krebisz/DataAnalyser/documents/MASTER_OPERATING_PROTOCOL.md

 parity status

-Work may not proceed until workspace is explicitly locked
+Work may not proceed until workspace is explicitly locked.

-Missing artifacts are a hard stop
+Missing artifacts are a hard stop.

 9C.2 Assumption Suppression Gate